tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 # Next.js serverless PWA with GraphQL (Postgraphile, Apollo) and Postgres SQL boilerplate

+**Note:** this is a new version using Postgraphile.
+See branch `old-graphql-server` if you want the old version.

 ![nextjs-pwa-graphql-sql-boilerplate demo on phone](docs/github_preview.jpg)

 _Note: this is my v3 boilerplate for React web apps.
 See also my [Firebase and React Hooks boilerplate](https://github.com/tomsoderlund/nextjs-pwa-firebase-boilerplate), [Redux + REST + Postgres SQL boilerplate](https://github.com/tomsoderlund/nextjs-sql-rest-api-boilerplate) and [REST + MongoDB boilerplate](https://github.com/tomsoderlund/nextjs-express-mongoose-crudify-boilerplate)._